The New Self

 Darby’s translation throws much light on this:

-Notice carefully that the part of us that was recreated and made new was the hidden man of the heart.
-He is called “our old man.”
+Notice carefully that the part of us that was that was born again and instantly made new was the hidden man of the heart, our newborn spirit.

 Colossians 3:9–10 says, “Seeing that ye have put off the old man with his deeds; and have put on the new man, which is renewed in knowledge after the image of him that created him.”

-Notice that the old man was put off, crucified with Christ.
+Notice that the old man was put off Colossians 3:9”, crucified with Christ.

 This brings us to Romans 12:1–2:

-Hidden away as it is in the human body, it has no way of communication but through the five senses.
+Hidden away in the human body, our spirit has no way of communication but through the five senses.

-Therefore, the first thing that must be done after one is recreated is to bring these five senses into subjection to the recreated human spirit and the Word.
+Therefore, the first thing that must be done after one is born again is to bring these five senses into subjection to our spirit and the Word.
 When this is done, the mind will be renewed.

 You must bring it into subjection to this new self that has come into being.